Authors of section

 • Viability of bone and soft tissue

 Optimal management of an infected fracture requires consideration of each of these factors.
-Thus, each must be evaluated.
+Each one must therefore be evaluated.

 Clinical exam